asam-ev/OpenMATERIAL/CONTRIBUTING.md

 Be sure to link the issue you created earlier in the pull request.
 - In the bottom, you can select to either submit as a pull request or as a draft pull request.
 - Use a draft pull request first, so the community can already see the ongoing work.
-- In this stage, the review from parson takes place.
+- In this stage, the review from the project group and the service provider takes place.

 Also, the CI pipeline will run for every commit, so you can continuously check your work.

 ### Convert into 'real' pull request

-Once you are done with your changes and the review from parson took place, [convert the draft to a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).
+Once you are done with your changes and all reviews took place, [convert the draft to a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).

 By this, the change control board (CCB) knows that you are done with your work and that the pull request is ready for review and merge.